 What equates to added value in newsjacking?

-Third, look for a keyword that you can optimize the newsjacked piece for.
+Finally, look for a keyword that you can optimize the newsjacked piece for.
 This way, once the media storm has died down, you can still generate traffic through the article you’ve written with the help of good search engine optimization.
 In these cases, you may use proper nouns in keywords.
 If, over time, they turn into blockbuster posts, you may even go back in and update them if the title can work as evergreen content.

 Creating evergreen content